Men into Space: Artwork

-The series also availed itself of extensive documentary footage of early missile launches, notably the Atlas missile.
+The series also utilized extensive documentary footage of early missile launches, notably the Atlas missile.
 It evoked the earlier Disney space exploration documentaries, which in turn owed their look and feel to a widely read, early 1950s series on the subject in the old Collier's Weekly magazine, where Bonestell's art also held sway.
 At one point in production, a scale model and poster of an Atlas-derived missile design was built with the series spacecraft as its payload, with publicity photos of Lundigen holding the model in front of the large poster.
-Several scenes used footage from the canceled Navaho missile program to depict spacecraft landings on a desert runway.
+Several scenes used documentary footage from the canceled Navaho missile program to depict spacecraft landings on the desert runway.
 The distinctive design of the North American X-10 (different from the close up depictions of the series spacecraft) can be seen in the desert landing sequences.

 Prediction of later technologies

-Men Into Space used for its plots many technical and human problems anticipated by engineers and planners.
+Men into Space used for its plots many technical and human problems anticipated by engineers and planners.
 For example, the show depicted attempts to refuel spacecraft by tanker in orbit, construction of a space telescope, an experiment to dispose of high level atomic waste by launching it into the Sun, the search for life-sustaining frozen Lunar water, and exploration and destruction of an asteroid whose orbit threatened Earth.
 In two different episodes, the series even speculated about exo-fossil extraterrestrial life discovered while exploring a distant asteroid and about ancient Earth-orbiting spaceship debris belonging to a non-human, space-faring civilization.
 Although the series was modestly budgeted, it was cleverly mounted with what, for its era, were very good special effects helmed by Louis DeWitt.
 Even decades later, the series can still be watched and appreciated for its attention to detail and accurate physics.